microsoft/pdb-rs/docs/pdb/references.md

 # References

-This document intends to bring together many of the existing resources that describe PDB, and to describe the file format at a level of detail that it could be implemented without reference to other documents.
+This document brings together many of the existing resources that describe PDB and describes the file format at a level of detail sufficient for implementing some tools.

 The primary sources for this document:

-* The LLVM project provides The PDB File Format.
-This web site covers some of the basics of PDB, enough to write a simple PDB reader for a subset of the information in PDBs.
-It is nowhere near comprehensive.
-Some of the information in this web site is incorrect.

 * Microsoft published a GitHub repository:
   <https://github.com/microsoft/microsoft-pdb>.
 This contains a snapshot of some